 4. They aren’t fazed by deadly animals

 Australians live amongst some of the world’s most deadliest animals.
 Native Australian animals include deadly spiders, snakes, sharks, jellyfish and crocodiles.
 And none of these really bother Aussies!

 During my first month of living in Brisbane I came face to face with a python.
 I freaked out so much I ran all the way home, even though passers by said ‘oh it’s only a python!’.

-If you’re going to Australia it’s always a good idea to familiarise yourself with the deadly species here and where you can find them, so that you can recognise them and know how to avoid them!
+If you’re going to Australia it’s always a good idea to familiarise yourself with the weird and wonderful creatures of Down Under – especially the deadly species and where you can find them, so that you can recognise them and know how to avoid them!

 Deadly species in Australia include: